 My garden carnations (Dianthus) grow best in fertile, well-draining soils with good aeration.
 The trick to keeping them happy and flourishing throughout the season is to plant in soil that drains well but retains some moisture.
 Carnations also prefer neutral to alkaline soils with a pH range between 6.5 and 8.5.
 Make sure you’re setting your plants up for success with this helpful guide to the best soil types for thriving carnations.

 Carnation Soil Requirements

-Clay and peat-based soils are too dense for carnations and can quickly become waterlogged.
-Clay soils hold lots of nutrients but also retain too much moisture for carnations.
-Peat soils are also too acidic to be suitable for carnations.
+I find that clay and peat-based soils are too dense (and acidic) for these plants and can quickly become waterlogged.
+Clay soils hold lots of nutrients but also retain too much moisture.

 Soil Conditions Carnations Receive in their Native Habitats